cloudinary-community/gatsby-source-cloudinary/CONTRIBUTING.md

 ## Other ways to support the plugin

-If you like the project but don't have time to contribute, that's fine.
+If you like the project but don't have time to contribute, that's perfectly okay.
 There are other easy ways to support the plugin and show your appreciation:

-- Star the repository on Github
+⭐️ Star the repository on Github
-- Tweet about the plugin, make sure to tag [@cloudinary](https://twitter.com/cloudinary)
+🐦 Tweet about the plugin, and make sure to tag @cloudinary
-- Refer to the plugin in your project's readme
+👩‍💻 Create content about the plugin and let @cloudinary know on Twitter
-- Mention the plugin at local meetups and tell your friends/colleagues
+✍️ Refer to the plugin in your project's readme
-- Create content about it and let [@cloudinary](https://twitter.com/cloudinary) know on Twitter
+👩‍🏫 Mention the plugin at local meetups and tell your friends/colleague

 &nbsp;